 Attendance and Participation in Online Courses

 Class attendance and eligibility polices apply to undergraduate students enrolled in online and hybrid courses.
 Your instructor – whether your course is a graduate or an undergraduate course – will provide details about attendance and participation requirements, including, but not limited to the first class meeting.
 For courses that meet asynchronously, this may involve submitting an assignment, participating in an online discussion, or completing a quiz or some other type of assessment.
-Review the course syllabus, class schedule and your Blackboard course site for details and deadlines.
+Review the course syllabus, class schedule and your Canvas course site for details and deadlines.

 An essential feature of UT is a commitment to maintaining an atmosphere of intellectual integrity and academic honesty.
 Academic integrity is an important component of every course at UT, regardless of the delivery method.
 On campus and online students are expected to adhere to the following Honor Statement: “As a student of the university, I pledge that I will neither knowingly give nor receive any inappropriate assistance in academic work, thus affirming my own personal commitment to honor and integrity.”